Events

 1.25 MCLE Credits; 1.25 Elimination of Bias Credit

-This panel explores diversity frameworks for fostering inclusivity across public, private, and legal education sectors.
-Attendees will gain practical strategies for implementing effective diversity initiatives while examining the broader environmental and societal impacts of these efforts.
+This panel explores frameworks for fostering inclusivity across public and private sectors.
+Attendees will gain practical strategies for implementing effective initiatives while examining the broader environmental and societal impacts of these efforts.
 Join us for an engaging discussion on building inclusive environments that drive meaningful change across industries and institutions.

 Speakers: